jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  An explanation of how the Initial Development Team’s pre-Network Maturity activities are distinguishable from their ongoing involvement with the network.
 The explanation should:

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (1)  Discuss the extent to which the Initial Development Team’s continuing activities are more limited in nature and cannot reasonably be expected uniquely to drive an increase in the value of the Tokens;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (1)  Discuss the extent to which the Initial Development Team’s continuing activities are more limited in nature and cannot reasonably be expected to drive an increase in the value of the Tokens;

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (2)  Confirm that the Initial Development Team has no material information about the network that is not publicly available; and